xeipuuv/gojsonschema/README.md

 ## Status

-Functional, only one feature is missing : dependencies as schemas
+Functional, two features are missing : dependencies as schemas and id(s) as scope for references

 Test phase : Passed 97% of Json Schema Test Suite